EpiLink/EpiLink/docs/Rulebooks.md

 If a single update needs two rules, and only one of them actually needs to be executed (the other is cached), then an ID access is still generated, but only for the rule that we need to execute.

-Note that if a user B joined at any point during this process, the rule would have been executed for him.
+?> Note that if a user B joined at any point during this process, the rule would have been executed for him.
 A saved rule depends on both the *rule* and the exact *user*.
 Here, the "cached rule" is really just "cached results for rule MyStrongRule with user A".
 A user B joining would mean we would be looking for "cached results for rule MyStrongRule with user B".

 #### Cache invalidation

 The cache of a specific user may become invalid in some specific cases, meaning that even though it has not expired yet, it should not be relied on because something changed about the user.
 Invalidation leads to the deletion of all cached results for the user on all rules.
-The cache is currently "invalidated" when:
+The cache is "invalidated" when:

 * The identity settings of the user change (loss or gain of identity)